Clobie/omega/README.md

 # Omega
 Omega is a powerful Python Discord bot designed to enhance your server with AI-driven features, tooling, and automation.

+In development - see issues here https://github.com/Clobie/omega/issues If you would like to contribute, please open a PR

 # Installation

 ## Postgres install